-The following reports provide you with the latest crime statistics on campus, as well as Saint Paul’s policies for ensuring a safe and secure learning environment.
-For more information, please visit the Campus Safety and Security page.
+The reports on the Campus Safety and Security page provide you with the latest crime statistics on campus, as well as Saint Paul’s policies for ensuring a safe and secure learning environment.
+For more information and to review the reports, please visit the Campus Safety and Security page.

 To request a printed copy of these reports or to report a campus emergency, please contact the Campus Security Authorities or Equity Compliance Officer below:

 Rev. Margaretta Narcisse, Associate Dean of Student Affairs

 Leanna Walkowiak, Director of Operations/Equity Compliance & Title IX Officer